 You can find various permalink settings under WordPress dashboard > Settings > Permalink.
 A few suggested permalink structures are:

-Title and Meta Description for every product page is very crucial for SEO because search engines look for keywords in these tags and display them on search results pages.
+The title and meta description for every product page are crucial for SEO because search engines look for keywords in these tags and display them on search results pages.

-Optimizing titles and descriptions on all the web pages for targeted keywords can be challenging but with WordPress, it’s really child’s play.
+Optimizing titles and descriptions on all the web pages for targeted keywords can be challenging, but with WordPress, it’s child’s play.

-By using a plugin like WordPress Yoast SEO, you can make sure while you type titles and descriptions, that you are following the correct keywords.
-This plugin allows you to type in the focus keyword and then it will guide you through whether you are using optimized titles & descriptions or not.
+By using a plugin like WordPress Yoast SEO, you can ensure that you are using the correct keywords while typing titles and descriptions.
+This plugin allows you to type in the focus keyword and then guides you through whether you are using optimized titles and descriptions.

-Not only this, but WordPress Yoast SEO also helps you to optimize the content as well as the URLs of your product pages for search engine optimization.
+In addition, WordPress Yoast SEO helps you optimize the content and URLs of your product pages for search engine optimization.

 Schema markup is a potent tool that can boost your products’ visibility in search engine results and enrich your listings.